Finesse/almost-bank-test-task/README.md

 1. Download the repository
 2. [Get an Open Exchange Rates app ID](https://openexchangerates.org/signup/free) and add it your environment variables under the name `REACT_APP_OPEN_EXCHANGE_RATES_APP_ID`.
-    You can do it by creating a `.env.local` file with a content like this:
+    You can add the variable by creating a `.env.local` file in the project directory with a content like this:

     ```
     REACT_APP_OPEN_EXCHANGE_RATES_APP_ID=your-app-id-here